Quantum JPEG: Hardware encoder: The quantum camera

 Consider a classical image encoded in a multimode coherent state $\ket{\alpha_{\psi}} = D(\alpha_\psi)\ket{\varnothing}$, where $\ket{\varnothing}$ denotes the vacuum state and

 the multimode displacement operator.
-We work in the far-field approximation, with $k$ and $x$ respectively labelling the momentum and the position on the plane transversal to the direction of propagation of the wave.
+We work in the far-field approximation, with $k$ and $r = (x,y)$ respectively labeling the momentum and the transversal position on the image plane.
 The creation operator

-encodes the Fourier transform $\widetilde{\psi}(k) = \int dx \psi(x) e^{-ik \cdot x}$ of the spectral amplitudes of $\ket{\alpha_{\psi}}$.
-In our notation, $\psi$ describes the classical analog image encoded in the coherent state, while $\ket{\Psi}_0$ denotes the same image but discretized, vectorized and probabilistically encoded in the $n_0$-register of the previous section.
+encodes the Fourier transform $\widetilde{\psi}(k) = \int dr \psi(r) e^{-ik \cdot r}$ of the spectral amplitudes of $\ket{\alpha_{\psi}}$.
+In our notation, $\psi$ describes the classical analog image encoded in the coherent state, while $\ket{\Psi}_0$ denotes the same image but discretized, vectorized and probabilistically encoded in the $n_0$-register of \cref{sec:II}.
 In this section, we show how to connect these two representations.

-We consider a lattice made of $N^2$ identical atoms, with equally spaced energy levels.
+We consider a lattice made of $N^2$ identical atoms, with evenly-spaced energy levels.
 Let $(m,n)$ label their position on the $N \times N$ lattice.
-Each atom can be modelled as a two-level system, namely a qubit with computational basis $\left\{\ket{0}_{mn}, \ket{1}_{mn}\right\}$.
+Each atom can be modeled as a two-level system, namely a qubit with computational basis $\left\{\ket{0}_{mn}, \ket{1}_{mn}\right\}$.
 We initialize the lattice in the vacuum state $\ket{b} = \bigotimes_{m',n'}\ket{0}_{m'n'}$, which represents a completely black image with all the qubits in the ground state.

 We model the interaction between the lattice and the electromagnetic field using a multimode and multiatom Jaynes-Cummings Hamiltonian, in the resonant rotating wave approximation \citep{art:Emary_MultiJC, art:Wickenbrock_MultiJC, book:Gerry}